Dr. Barney’s research is broadly focused on the causes, consequences, epidemiology, management, and policy of invasive plant species.

 Thematic Area(s):

-Dr. Brown’s research focuses on aquatic ecology, particularly community assembly, symbioses, and metacommunity theory.
+Dr. Brown’s research focuses on aquatic ecology, including community ecology and biodiversity, metacommunity structure and assembly, and the impact of invasions on symbiotic interactions.

 Thematic Area(s):